AlbertPeraza/Data-Programming-Class/README.md

 2. Write a function getNews(source) that accepts the name of a source, queries the NewsAPI, and return back a list of URLs with the news stories that appear in that source.

-3.Use the IBM Watson Natural Language Understanding API, and write a function extractEntities(url) that takes as input a URL, and returns a list of dictionaries, with every dictionary containing the entity name, the URL where the entity appeared, the relevance of the entity to the article, and the sentiment about the entity.
+3. Use the IBM Watson Natural Language Understanding API, and write a function extractEntities(url) that takes as input a URL,and returns a list of dictionaries, with every dictionary containing the entity name, the URL where the entity appeared, the relevance of the entity to the article, and the sentiment about the entity.

 4. Using the getNews(source) function, get the URLs of the news stories that appear in Wall Street Journal.